 Yosemite Missing Plane Update

-Yosemite, CA -- After nearly a week of searching Yosemite National Park Officials report there is no sign of the plane or pilot.
+Yosemite, CA - Yosemite National Park Officials report after searching nearly three days for the plane there is still no sign or signal from the missing plane.
 The Pilot, 68 year old Nicol Wilson of Santa Barbara, took off alone from Santa Barbara headed towards the Mammoth Lake Airport on Monday.
 When he didn't arrive that afternoon his family reported him missing.
-Rescue crews are searching by air in the North Dome area and facing several problems.

 Written by Tracey Petersen

 If you see breaking news, traffic or weather contact us at firstname.lastname@example.org or the News Hotline at 532-6397